MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-Sex till tio siffror med eller utan ett bankkontornummer
+Sex till tio siffror med eller utan ett bankkontorsnummer

 ### <a name="pattern"></a>Mönster